-6. Termination of Appointment
+Termination of Appointment

-A student may terminate their assistantship at any time by providing 30 days written notice to the Department Chair, Graduate Program Director and the Office of Graduate Studies and Research.
-Students who terminate their assistantship prior to their start date should alert their Supervisor and the Office of Graduate Studies and Research immediately.
+A student may terminate their assistantship at any time by providing 30 days written notice to the Department Chair, Graduate Program Director and the Graduate School.
+Students who terminate their assistantship prior to their start date should alert their Supervisor and the Graduate School immediately.